-Portfolio Additions & Material Adjustments
+Portfolio Disposals & Material Adjustments

-We disposed of our holding in Sonic Healthcare (SHL).
-Shares in the global pathology company have fared well in recent times, boosted by the recent acquisition of the Switzerland-based business, Medisupport, for \$A445m.
+We reduced our holding in both Sonic Healthcare (SHL) and AIO during the month.
+Shares in the global pathology company have fared well in recent times, boosted by the recent acquisition of the Switzerland-based business called Medisupport for \$A445m.
 Conditions in the company's US operations are also likely to have been improving if peer results for US-listed Quest and Labcorp are any guide.
-Despite this, pathology volumes in Australian have remained somewhat below trend, marking a reasonable headwind for group profits.
-This, together with the valuation of SHL, reached the point where we felt that an outright sale was justified.
+Despite this, pathology volumes in Australia have remained somewhat below trend, marking a reasonable headwind for group profits.
+This, together with the valuation of SHL, reached the point where we felt trimming the position was justified.

-We also reduced our holding in two other stocks, Ardent Leisure (AAD) and Asciano Limited (AIO).
+We also reduced our holding in Asciano Limited (AIO).
 The latter had been boosted by the potential acquisition by Brookfield Infrastructure and, given the rise in the share price, some uncertainty as to the timing of a formal bid and the nature of the offer, we elected to take some profits.